aarcaina/aarcaina/README.md

 ### Scythe Arcanine joins the party 👋
-**My name is Andre Arcaina, and I'm aspiring software developer who is currently a first year Computer Science 👨‍💻 at Toronto's Metropolitan University (Formerly known as Ryerson University)!
+**My name is Andre Arcaina, who is currently a first year Computer Science 👨‍💻 at Toronto's Metropolitan University (Formerly known as Ryerson University)!
 I am very fascinated in coding and am extremely driven in improving my knowledge.
 I'm also extremely motivated to make projects, notably classic video games!;**

 ### Hobbies 🤩 ###
 - Swimming; 🏊‍♂️ (used to be part of MAC, LCM)